olha-tech/netflix-recommender-system/README.md

 # Input Data

 The dataset must be a .csv file.
+The dataset should contain at least the following logical columns:

+- Title – the name of the show or movie
+- Genres – a list or string of associated genres
+- IMDb Average Rating – average rating score
+- IMDb Number of Votes – number of ratings/votes

+You can adjust the actual column names in the dataset using the self.colTitle dictionary in the class.
+Make sure the CSV you use includes the columns referenced in your colTitle dictionary.

 # Project Structure